Soft Autumn: The Ultimate Guide

 Soft Autumn: Soft And Muted

 Or maybe you eagerly opened your latest online shopping purchase only to find it’s making you look a bit like death.
-You can see in the image below that my skin tone leans cool, and while I do have contrast, I am not bright.
-Therefore, a bright warm-toned orange is really making me look a bit sallow and tired (or more tired than I actually was).
+You can see in the image below that gray makes me look tired and my face undefined.
+Whereas, the warm brown gives me more definition.

 Well, seasonal color analysis is a great way to prevent these color missteps.

-Let’s be honest, our visual representation to the world is crafted laregly by our clothes and appearance.
-It’s not shallow to want to craft these highly impactful elements of our lives, and in fact, can help you immensely communicate and achieve your goals.
+Let’s be honest, our visual representation of the world is crafted largely by our clothes and appearance.
+It’s not shallow to want to craft these highly impactful elements of our lives, and in fact, they help you feel a sense of identity and connection to your aesthetics.

 Now, if you’ve landed on Soft Autumn, or have maybe fallen down a rabbit hole of exploring all the 12 color seasons, then this article will be your ultimate guide to the Soft Autumn color palette.

 Please note: There are many different color theories out there and some systems have more or less options.
 They also go by different names at times.
-Soft Autumn is is sometimes referred to as Soft Autumn Light or Tinted Autumn (although there are slight variations).
-I have based this information on the 12 seasonal color palettes (not the 16), so for the sake of cohesion I will only be referring to it as Soft Autumn.
+Soft Autumn is sometimes referred to as Soft Autumn Light or Tinted Autumn (although there are slight variations between different systems.).
+I have based this information on the 12 seasonal color palettes (not the 16), so for the sake of cohesion, I will only be referring to it as Soft Autumn because I am trained in the Sci-Art system.

 Let’s go over some color basics to make sure you are looking at the correct season.